 This should make for a more comfortable experience.
 However, it could make for a deeply frustrating one for the person behind, especially if screens are still mounted on the backs.

 They are also playing with the idea of immersive sleeping pods.
 Their concepts are straight out of science fiction.
 It remains to be seen if any of the airlines will go for it but the ability to effectively stack premium passengers can’t have escaped their notice.

 The industry seems to be at something of a crossroads.

-Better interiors are a step in the right direction, but it must be backed by service.
+Better interiors are a step in the right direction, but they must be backed by service.

-The reason why people flew 90 years ago wasn’t because it was the best way to travel.
+The reason why people flew 90 years ago wasn’t that it was the best way to travel.
 Sure, it was the fastest, but the compromises far outweighed many of the benefits.